Vizzuality/coding-challenge-examples/README.md

 - The interview will last 120 minutes (max)

-**“The Importer Challenge”, has been created with the sole intention of being used as a guiding document for the current recruitment process, and we won't be using any part of it within our projects.**
+**“The Importer Challenge” has been created with the sole intention of being used as a guiding document for the current recruitment process.
+This means we won't be using it (all or parts of it) within our projects.**